steedos/awesome-low-code/README.md

 - [Steedos Platform](https://github.com/steedos/steedos-platform/?from=github): Steedos Platform is an open source management software development tool designed to help enterprises innovate, expand, and integrate business systems through its powerful agility, flexibility, and openness.
 Based on this platform, you can quickly create intelligent and mobile enterprise applications.
 - [Odoo Studio](https://github.com/odoo/odoo): Become the developer with Odoo Studio and build your own customized applications.
 - [Frappe](https://github.com/frappe/frappe): Low Code Open Source Framework in Python and JS.
+- [StaringOS MtBird](https://github.com/staringos/mtbird): StaringOS MtBird is a low-code platform for HTML Page、Website.
+We help use to build page without code or less code.